consultti-tucca-consulting/gitlab-deployment-configurations/README.md

  - __What is the problem area you are working in, and why is it important?__
  - __What are the key insights and takeaways from your work?__

-### What
- - working as a team across the globe on highly secret intellectual property software

-### Need
- - secure source code management system with high availability
+Introducing our solution for teams working on highly secret intellectual property software: a secure source code management system with high availability.

-### Problem
- - conventional and popular git based source code management systems like GitHub and GitLab are not an option
+Conventional and popular git based source code management systems like GitHub and GitLab are not an option for our clients, but we have the solution.
+We create a deployment configuration for deploying a git version control system on AWS cloud solution services.

-### Solution
- - create deployment configuration for deploying git version control system on AWS cloud solution services
- - same deployment can be easily moved on AWS GovCloud or other secure cloud solution service
+Our deployment can be easily moved to AWS GovCloud or other secure cloud solution services, ensuring the highest level of security for your intellectual property.
+Join us and rest easy knowing your code is safe with our secure source code management system.

 ## Motivation  (3 points)
  - __What motivated you to work on this problem?__
  - __What insights you expected to gain by working on this problem?__

 ## Background (2 points)